-The IWG is co-chaired by the government of Norway and Johnson & Johnson.
+The IWG is co-chaired by the government of Norway and GlaxoSmithKline (GSK).

 Without Innovation, hundreds of thousands of women and girls will continue to die in pregnancy and childbirth each year, and between 10 and 15 million more will suffer long-lasting disabilities.

-Tore Godal, Special Adviser to the Prime Minister of Norway on Global Health
+Tore Godal, Special Adviser on Global Health to the Norwegian Ministry of foreign Affairs.

 Haitham El-noush, Senior Adviser, Norwegian Agency for for Development Cooperation (NORAD)